Year in Review 2018-19

 We also became a signatory to the United Nations Principles for Sustainable Insurance and Responsible Investment, to help incorporate environmental, social and governance factors into our underwriting and investment practice.

-Suncorp also became the first financial organisation in Australia to achieve the Chartered Institute of Procurement and Supply Corporate Ethics Award for our commitment to ethical conduct in procurement.
+This year, Suncorp became the first financial organisation in Australia to achieve the Chartered Institute of Procurement and Supply Corporate Ethics Award for our commitment to ethical conduct in procurement.

 Reduction in electricity consumption